Shellywell123/NotiPyer/README.md

 # NotiPyer
 Python 3 email bot for notifications
   - current uses are for checking avaliable sizes of a product on amazon
-    - shout out to [dustpancake](https://github.com/dustpancake) for helping with `geckodriver` setup
   - email bot feature in development

 ## Setup
-install required python packages
+Install required Python packages
 ```py
 pip3 install -r requirement.txt
 ```